Trewaters/SifuTrewaters/practice/signIn_2022.md

 # Sign In Daily 2022

+## Saturday, 2022-04-23 08:33:01

+No coding this week.
+I will try to reset and see if we can turn this around.
+I still work in tech but I am trying to work on building my coding skills specifically so that isn't good enough for me.

 ## Thursday, 2022-04-21 08:23:52

 Every day is a challenge.
 As you can tell I missed a few days.
 Dealing with overwhelming emotions and low energy.
 I have been negative with myself.
 I am 47 years old.
 I have done almost everything in software and I am still doing dumb software tech support.
 It is hurting my soul.
 The goal is to turn this around.
 This diary/journal is part of my therapy.
 As long as I keep posting here there is a chance that things will turn around.